codezero-be/responsive-nav/README.md

 ### Icon Font ###

-The included web font is generated by a Gulp plugin with the [included Gulpfile](https://github.com/codezero-be/gulp-workflow), and contains the `.svg` icons in `assets/icon-font/`.
+The included web font is generated by a [Gulp plugin](https://www.npmjs.com/package/gulp-iconfont) with the [included Gulpfile](https://github.com/codezero-be/gulp-workflow), and contains the `.svg` icons in `assets/icon-font`.
 You can also use another icon font.
 Just remove the references in the `nav-*.scss` files and edit/remove the icon styles in the `_layout-*.scss` files.

 > Example icons downloaded from [Flaticon](http://www.flaticon.com/).